What is a Google Keyword?

 Add in a Search Term.

-Add in a search term that you think you might use for your business.
 Wait for it to come up with the results.
 Then change the location to Australia and then add in another idea in the Comparison field.

 Once you’ve chosen your first keywords (or keyphrases) the next job is to make sure they appear on your website page several times, for example in the page heading, as an image title and in the text of the page.
 Knowing where to use them on your website takes time to learn and practice.

 Competitor businesses are also using similar phrases in their marketing efforts – so it will take effort and persistence to win with your chosen keyword.

 Keep the focus on one search term or google keyword per page.
 Don’t try to mix it up.
 For example, don’t have both ballroom dance shoes and latin dance shoes repeated on the one page.
 Don’t attempt to rank on two google keywords on one page.
 Have two different pages, one focussed on the search term Ballroom dance shoes and another page focussed on Latin dance shoes.

 If you haven’t got the time, or you wish to benefit from professional expertise and the professional SEO tools, contact us at DIY Digital about our Getting Started with SEO Keyword Research Package.
 We’ll do the keyword research for you and then demonstrate to you how to use these on your webpages.
 Learn how to optimise your website with no lock-in contracts and no ongoing monthly fees.

 Use the contact form or send us an email.
 We’ll get back to you within 1 working day.

 Better yet, call us on 0400 835 161 and let’s have a chat.